jennymcphail/github.starbucks.io/README.md

 ## How can Starbucks use data to inform their marketing strategy?

 ## Section 1) Project Overview
+This is my capstone project for the Udacity Data Science Nano Degree, using Starbucks data.
+This is a pretty open ended assignment for the final project in the course.
+I have chosen to do some detailed analysis, followed by a predictive model.
+I have also tried to apply "real world" thinking to add value to the Data Science by imagining what the Marketing Department in Starbucks might want to know and how they might use any model.
+To try and demonstrate a breadth of learnings from my course, I have included:
+- Visualisations
+- Iterative processes
+- Data Engineering
+- Model building and evaluating
+- A pipeline
+- Model Tuning using GridSearch

 As my first "proper" job was in marketing, I was interested to see how campaign strategy could be influenced using data, using techniques I have learned during my Data Science Nano Degree.